gbronca/riddle-me-this/README.md

 ## UX

-The idea is to have a simple and clean UX, but also interesting by the changing background images.
+The idea is to have a simple and clean UX.
 No CSS Framerworks were used to build the project, only CSS Flexbox and Grid.

 ## Features